ITensor/ITensorBenchmarks.jl/README.md

 pkg> dev ITensorsBenchmarks
 ```
 3. Install C++ ITensor with the instructions: http://www.itensor.org/docs.cgi?page=install&vers=cppv3.
 Install the desired version into the directory `~/.julia/dev/ITensorsBenchmarks/deps/itensor_v#` where `#` is the version number, for example `3.1.6` (or use a custom location, which you will need to specify in the options when running the benchmarks).
-You can use the file in `~/.julia/dev/ITensorsBenchmarks/deps/options.mk.sample` to for your `options.mk` to install ITensor with Intel MKL.
+You can use the file in `~/.julia/dev/ITensorsBenchmarks/deps/options.mk.sample` for your `options.mk`, which is the file that specifies the options for installing C++ ITensor.
+This `options.mk.sample` specifies the options for installing ITensor with Intel MKL.
 Here is an example:
 ```
 $ git clone https://github.com/ITensor/ITensor ~/.julia/dev/ITensorsBenchmarks/deps/itensor_v3.1.6